hapax/hapax.github.io/assets/teaching.md

 You don't need to be a good hiker to guide a class through the scrubland, and if you want to write a textbook, just "shrubbify" and fill the book with barcode variants of the same problem.
-This is the sad reality underneath a lot of conventional wisdom.
 But the responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the apparatchiks who write the curriculum.
 And from their perspective, it's much easier to maintain the